ahoneybun/ahoneybun.github.io/_posts/2024-03-21-Thinkpad-X13s-review.md

 The speakers which are really low for some reason and do not get better even at the lightest volume for some reason, perhaps driver/PipeWire/Kernel updates will help in the future but I'm not sure.

+**Ubuntu 24.10 note:** they do not work better with 6.11 in this release as they are still pretty low due to active speaker protection not being enabled.

 ### Headphone/Microphone port

 The headphone port and even at the lower volume it has a lot of cracking in the output and it gets worse as you increase the volume.
 I tested two different headphones with the same result.
 Now using a USB headset (though the USB-C port) seems to work without issue so that is a workaround though you'll need to use an adapter to do this.
 I have not tested a headset with a microphone yet since I mainly use a USB-A headset so I don't use the port much.